Mixture models applied to heterogeneous populations: Introduction

-When the number of subpopulations is assumed known, Markov Chain Monte Carlo methods (MCMC) can be used for Bayesian estimation of the subpopulation parameters.
+When the number of subpopulations is assumed to be known, Markov Chain Monte Carlo methods (MCMC) can be used for Bayesian estimation of the subpopulation parameters.
 Nevertheless, this method, as originally formulated, requires the posterior distribution to have a density with respect to some fixed measure.
-When the number of components is considered unknown, i.e., the size of the parametric space is also a parameter, it appears a problem with variable dimension, thus MCMC cannot be used alone in this case and more sophisticated methods are required to perform the Bayesian analysis.
-One alternative in this case is the approach based on Reversible Jump MCMC (RJMCMC), which was first proposed in \cite{green1995reversible} and applied in univariate Normal mixture models with unknown numbers of components by \cite{richardson1997bayesian}.
+When the number of components is considered unknown, i.e., the size of the parameter space is also a parameter, a problem with variable dimension appears, so MCMC cannot be used alone and more sophisticated methods are required to perform the Bayesian analysis.
+One alternative in this case is the approach based on Reversible Jump MCMC (RJMCMC), which was first proposed by \cite{green1995reversible} and applied in univariate normal mixture models with unknown numbers of components by \cite{richardson1997bayesian}.
 The method basically consists of jumps between the parameter subspaces corresponding to different numbers of components in the mixture.

-Whilst MCMC provides a convenient way to draw inference from complicated statistical models, there are still many, perhaps under appreciated, problems associated with the MCMC analysis of mixtures.
-The problems are mainly caused by the nonidentifiability of the components under symmetric priors, which leads to the so called label-switching in the MCMC output, discussed in \cite{jasra2005markov}.
-The term describes the invariance of the likelihood under relabelling of the mixture components, which can lead to the posterior distribution of the parameters being highly symmetric and multimodal, making it difficult to summarize.
-In particular, the usual practice of estimating parameters by their posterior mean, and summarizing joint posterior distributions by marginal distributions is often inappropriate.
-One frequent response to this problem is to remove the symmetry by using artificial identifiability constraints.
-This and other alternative classes of approaches to this problem are described by \cite{stephens2000dealing}.
+While MCMC provides a convenient way to draw inference from complicated statistical models, there are still many, perhaps under appreciated, problems associated with the MCMC analysis of mixtures.
+These problems are mainly caused by the nonidentifiability of the components under symmetric priors, which leads to the so called label-switching problem in the MCMC output, discussed in \cite{jasra2005markov}.
+The term describes the invariance of the likelihood function under relabelling of the mixture components, which can cause the posterior distribution of the parameters to be highly symmetric and multimodal.
+Therefore, the component labels are mixed up and cannot be distinguished from each other.
+As a result, the usual practice of summarizing joint posterior distributions by marginal distributions, and for instance estimating parameters by their posterior mean is often inappropriate, because the marginal on the parameters for all components is identical and the posterior expectation for the parameters is identical too.
+A frequent response to this problem is to remove the symmetry by using artificial identifiability constraints.
+This and other alternative approaches to this problem are described by \cite{stephens2000dealing}.